My review for Kingdom Season 1 is up on ANN!

 My review for When They Cry Season 1 is up on ANN!

 “Keiichi Maebara is a normal teenaged boy adjusting to his new life in the sleepy country town of Hinamizawa.
 Though he’s a newcomer to the reclusive and storied old village, he quickly finds himself befriended by a gaggle of local girls, all of them quite eager to welcome him into their group as a friend.
 Joined by the plucky Rena, the headstrong Mion, and the adorable young pair of Rika and Satoko, our protagonist finds himself enjoying a carefree, lackadaisical life.
 That all changes once he hears murmurs of the gruesome deaths that stain Hinamizawa’s past.
-Continue reading “Blu-Ray Review: When They Cry (Season 1)”
+As Keichi investigates the series of dismemberments and disappearances attributed to a curse laid on the town by its patron deity, he begins to get the feeling that he’s being followed.
+Before too long, Keichi is convinced that at least one of his new friends might be out for his blood.
+Or maybe they all are.”

 My review of the Turn A Gundam films is up on ANN!